Computational study of the mechanism of Bcl-2 apoptotic switch: Discussion

 \subsection{Indirect model interaction may provide some other system properties, but not steady-state ultrasensitivity}

-Taken together, all the results from this work point to following conclusions: interaction pattern as described by the hypothesis of indirect activation is very unlikely to give arise to the switching behavior as is expected from Bcl-2 apoptotic switch.
-On the other hand, its alternative - the direct model hypothesis gives much more plausible explanation of functioning of Bcl-2 apoptotic switch.
-By merging these interaction patterns into one, we obtained hybrid model.
-Hybrid model, compared to direct one, is less robust with respect to ultrasensitivity preserving, and seems to be less efficient in providing switching function.
+Taken together, all results of this work point to following conclusions: interaction pattern as described by the hypothesis of indirect activation is very unlikely to give rise to the switching behavior expected from the Bcl-2 apoptotic switch.
+On the other hand, its alternative - the direct model - provides much more plausible explanation of the experimentally observed functionality.
+The hybrid model, containing interaction patterns from both models is less robust with respect to ultrasensitivity, and seems to be less efficient provider of the switching function.

 Despite these conclusions related to steady-state ultrasensitivity, we cannot completely rule out the indirect model interactions.
-Since the requirements for ultrasensitivty suggest that these interactions must proceed at very low rates, but these interactions still may exist and provide other important system properties.
-Low rate spontaneous activation of effectors can make response to changed stimuli more abrupt, while still preserving desirable steady-state ultrasensitivity.
-At certain affinity, continuous binding and inhibition of inactive effectors by anti-apoptotic proteins may possibly help to attenuate the noise of the incoming signal.
-However these ideas need futher examination.
-Therefore, the study of transient system properties of the Bcl-2 apoptotic switch is aim of our further modeling work.
+The requirements of ultrasensitivty suggest that indirect model interactions, if present, must proceed at very low rates, but these interactions still may exist and provide other important system properties.
+Low rate spontaneous activation of effectors can make response to changing stimuli more abrupt, while still preserving desirable steady-state ultrasensitivity.
+This vulnerability to signaling noise at certain level of affinity can be ameliorated perhaps by continuous binding and inhibition of inactive effectors by anti-apoptotic proteins.
+These considerations, however, need further examination.
+Therefore, the study of transient system properties of the Bcl-2 apoptotic switch is the aim of our further modeling work.